rpmuller/ePubs/WP1.md

 to possess.

-But even if we do, it is clear that no child possesses it until it reaches a certain afce, and that the idea is elidttd by experience, although not directly derived from experience.
+But even if we do, it is clear that no child possesses it until it reaches a certain age, and that the idea is elicited by experience, although not directly derived from experience.
 Moreover, unless our existence before birth was not one of sense-perception, it would have been as incapable of generating the idea as this life